skip-mev/skip-go/packages/widget/README.md

     brandColor: string; // color used for confirmation buttons
     highlightColor: string; // color used when hovering over buttons, and in select chain/asset dropdown };
-}
+  persistSwapWidgetState?: boolean; // whether or not swap widget state should persist after refresh.
+Defaults to true }
 ````